RutOf/Apex-Spoofer/README.md

 ![Windows](https://img.shields.io/badge/-Winodows-28C2FF?style=for-the-badge&logo=windows&logoColor=blue)

-### 💎 〢 HOW TO USE:
+### 💎 〢 Use

-- When you create a new account You will no longer be banned.
-- Scroll down the text to watch the video.
+- It will delete almost all Origin files
+- If there are important files, please move them to another folder.
+- You can check it.

-#### 📂 〢 New Folder
+### New Folder

 - We added a folder " **Easy Anti-Cheat** " to allow additional numbers to be changed.
 - After using the trace file deletion successfully You can use this folder as the next step.

 ```sh-session
 USING APEX.BAT >> CLEANER.BAT >> R6S.BAT | AFTER FINISH , RESTART PC AND JOIN GAME AGAIN " WORKING "
 ```